Tips for faster processing

-- Student groups should indicate the request is not campus business, indicate an affiliation to the campus unit that oversees the group, and state the full group name.
+- Student groups should indicate the request is not campus business, indicate an affiliation to the campus unit that oversees the group, and state the official group name.

 - Indicate your personal affiliation (e.g., student, staff, etc.) only if you are making the request and paying for any branded consumer products for your own use using personal funds

 - UCLA Policy 110 sets forth additional requirements for uses by/for/with a third-party.

 - Indicate the official names of all third-party entities involved in the request.